anto18671/astraltech/README.md

 ## Installation

-1. Subscribe to the mod on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=XXXXXXX) (replace XXXXXXX with your actual Workshop ID)
+1. Subscribe to the mod on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3337372073&searchtext=Astraltech+Bionic+Implants)

 2. Launch RimWorld and enable "Astraltech Bionic Implants" in the Mods menu.